-The Klingenstein Teacher Award is given to an exemplary EL Education teacher who is judged by his or her peers to have most successfully transmitted to students the essence of our culture, building exemplary character, driving outstanding academic achievement, and instilling an ethic of “citizen scholarship.”
-The recipient should:
+The Klingenstein Teacher Award is presented annually to an exemplary EL Education teacher who is judged by his or her peers to have most successfully transmitted to students the essence of EL Education culture: building exemplary character, driving outstanding academic achievement, and instilling an ethic of “citizen scholarship.”

 - Instill in students a desire to learn, take responsibility for their own education and achieve good academic results;

 - Inspire students' participation in good citizenship in its broader sense, as well as inside the classroom, in the school and as part of the greater community; and

 - Model the value of "we are crew, not passengers," in their classroom and school.

 - An invitation to attend the EL Education National Conference, with all expenses paid, to receive the award

 - An opportunity to present a Master Class at a future National Conference

 All teachers whose schools are in active partnership with EL Education, whether a school design or literacy curriculum partnership.